Xbox Series X and Xbox Series S -- Everything We Know About Microsoft's Next-Gen Consoles

 How big is the console?

 This topic has been one of the more controversial issues for those looking to get an Xbox Series X launch console due to its bulky nature.
-As of right now, there has yet to be an official measurement for the console.
-However, as seen above, Windows Central estimates that it will be 30cm x 16cm x 16cm.
+Initially, Windows Central estimated that it will be 30cm x 16cm x 16cm.
 That means it will be roughly a foot in height, and 6in in width and length when stood up.

 Although many of the pictures show the Xbox Series X console standing up, Xbox Head Phil Spencer has confirmed you can lay the console down flat.
 If you do lay your console flat, the height of the console is estimated at 6in, the length at 12in, and the width at 6in.
 Depending on your home setup, it will make it slightly easier to fit the box somewhere on your TV stand.